- My Quick Links

 - Maintain contact with the DRES/Beckwith staff after your on campus visit to let us know of your interest, change in plans and answer any questions you might have about preparing for college during your high school year.

 You are starting to plan ahead for college—good for you!
 The sooner in high school that you plan for what you want to do after you graduate the better.
 We have created a comprehensive resource for you to utilize as early as middle school, with the information and the work you must do becoming more in depth as you progress through high school.

-- You can refer to the High School (HS) Transition Guideline or utilize the blank template to establish your own plan with your IEP team.
+- You can refer to the Transition Guide for Students and Families.
+Feel free to modify the template to be used as part of your own plan with your IEP team.